How are donated funds used by Bravehearts?

 I am having issues with my fundraising page.
 What can I do?

 If you are having any problems during your fundraising journey, Bravehearts' staff is here to assist you.
 Please get in touch via firstname.lastname@example.org

-Educational resources, colouring sheets, activity plans and more!
+Educational resources for schools & early learning centres, including colouring sheets, activity plans and more!